raspbian-addons/raspbian-addons/docs/README.md

 Raspbian Addons includes:
 - WebCord, an open-source Discord client
-- ExaGear Desktop, for running x86 software on your Pi!
 - VSCodium, privacy-based Visual Studio Code
 - The latest version of Java (currently temurin-17-hotspot)
 - XSnow and XPenguins, to animate penguins flying around your desktop!